Darkeyessss/Darkeyessss.github.io/_pages/about.md

 I am a junior undergraduate student majoring in Computer Science at Nankai University, and I have just completed my exchange program at the University of California, Berkeley.

+This summer, I am working as a research intern at the [MIT Media Lab](https://www.media.mit.edu/), where I focus on robotic manipulation.
 Since February 2025, I have been a Research Assistant at The University of Texas at Austin, working under the guidance of [Prof. Philipp Krähenbühl](https://www.philkr.net/), focusing on multimodal learning.
-Previously, I have conducted extensive research at the Visual Computing and Intelligent Perception(VCIP) Lab under the guidance of [Prof. Xiang Li](https://implus.github.io/).
+Previously, I have conducted extensive research at the Visual Computing and Intelligent Perception(VCIP) Lab, advised by [Prof. Xiang Li](https://implus.github.io/).

 My current research interests lie in:
 - Reinforcement learning for stability and alignment in VLA models
 - Enhancing few-shot and zero-shot generalization in embodied agents
 <!-- - RL-augmented language model search and semantic retrieval -->

-My broader goal is to establish scalable, unified post-training frameworks for embodied multi-modal agents, enabling both fine-grained reasoning and embodied decision-making through unified learning signals.
+I aim to develop embodied agents with the capacity for generalizable reasoning and long-horizon decision-making.
+My long-term vision is to advance the foundations of real-world intelligence through unified perception, control, and learning.

 If you would like to connect further, feel free to contact me via email.